Blibbo/Studio/STS/Works/Begriffsschrift.md

+---
+aliases:
+  - Begriffsschrift, eine der arithmetischen nachgebildete Formelsprache des reinen Denkens
+  - "Concept-Script: A Formal Language for Pure Thought Modeled on that of Arithmetic"
+---
 **Begriffsschrift** is a [[metamathematics|metamathematical]] book written by [[Gottlob Frege]].
 It's solid groundwork for modern logic.
 It uses the same essential concepts we use today in all of maths, but Frege uses different symbols.